jdforsythe/MySQL_Connection_VBnet/README.md

       MessageBox.Show(pair.Key & ": " & pair.Value)
     Next

+3)  SELECT for a single COLUMN  (any number of records with a single column) - returns a List(Of String)

+    Dim results As New List(Of String)
+    Using sql As New MySQL_Connection(MYSQL_CONNECTION_STRING)
+      sql.query = "SELECT DISTINCT Last_Name From Movie_Stars"
+      results = sql.selectQueryForSingleColumn()
+    End Using

+    For Each lastName As String In results MessageBox.Show("Last Name: " & lastName)
+    Next

-3) SELECT for multiple records - returns a List of records, each of which is a Dictionary(Of String, String)
+4) SELECT for multiple records - returns a List of records, each of which is a Dictionary(Of String, String)

     Dim results As New List(Of Dictionary(Of String, String) Using sql As New MySQL_Connection(MYSQL_CONNECTION_STRING)